AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 The PJSIP source has a VS2015 solution "pjproject-vs14.sln" which can be opened and upgraded to later versions (e.g. VS2017) for building the source.

 Once the solution is open, if you wish, you can disable "test" projects etc (as has been done to build this).
-You should also retarget the solution if you are using a newer build that the original source.
+You should also retarget the solution if you are using a newer build than the original source.
 The simplest way to do this is via the "Project" menu in Visual Studio.

 The source came with a "swig_java_pjsua2" folder which was unloaded but is a variation of the key project we'll be adding to the solution.